 One of the most important steps in filing a paralysis injury claim is ascertaining responsibility for the injury.
 For instance, in an automobile accident, it might be possible to assign responsibility to several different entities, like the car manufacturer or another motorist.
 A New Bern paralysis injury lawyer could offer legal expertise and assistance to determine who is at fault in an individual scenario.

 In New Bern, an injured accident victim could be compensated for losses and injuries like medical costs, diminished quality of life, suffering and pain, and loss of wages.
 Furthermore, as per North Carolina law, the victim of a paralyzing accident might be eligible to claim workers’ compensation in addition to benefits associated with social security disability if the accident that injured them occurred while they were at work.

 Possible Compensation in New Bern Paralysis Injury Cases

-Due to the catastrophic nature of paralysis injuries and the potentially extreme disruptions they may cause to the victim’s quality of life, there are no limits on the amount a plaintiff in New Bern can obtain in a paralysis injury suit, with the exception of paralysis injury occurring due to medical malpractice.
+Due to the catastrophic nature of paralysis injuries and the potentially extreme disruptions they may cause to the victim’s quality of life, there are no limits on the amount a plaintiff in New Bern can obtain in a paralysis injury suit.

 However, the state of North Carolina adheres to the contributory negligence rule of liability.
 Therefore, a plaintiff may not collect damages if the court determines the victim had even a minor role in causing their own accident or worsening the injuries that resulted.